Tribal Tourism Montana

 - Tourism Grant Program – Available to tribal governments, this reimbursement grant program helps tourism-related projects such as arts, culture and heritage preservation, visitor facility upgrades and construction, and niche product development.

-- Tribal Tourism Scholarship Program – Funds may be available to help qualified applicants attend industry events and/or participate in educational opportunities.
+- Lastly, funds may be available to help qualified applicants attend industry events and/or participate in educational opportunities.
 Budgets and opportunities vary by fiscal year but historically have included:

 - Native American Business Advisors – No-cost business counseling available to tribal members at any stage of business development.
 NABAs may assist with IEF applications as well.